 Assistive technology service means any service that directly assists a child with a disability in the selection, acquisition, or use of an assistive technology device (34 CFR 300.6).
 AT services may include Assessment of AT needs • Providing for acquisition of AT through purchase, rental, or other means. • Selecting, customizing, or adapting AT devices. • Other services are those that are necessary to enable the student and/or IEP team to use any AT devices specified in the IEP.

-AT is a special factor.
+AT is a special consideration.
 For every student with an IEP, federal and state regulations require that the team consider the student’s need for assistive technology devices and services.

 What does it mean to consider AT?
 Consideration of AT, in the context of IEP development, review, or revision, is intended to be a collaborative process in which team members (including the student and family members) determine whether AT devices or services are needed for the student to access the general education curriculum or meet IEP goals.
-Helpful questions to guide teams in considering AT can be found in the Annotated IEP (link to form.)
+Helpful questions to guide teams in considering AT can be found in the school-age Annotated IEP.

 Documenting AT in the IEP

 A student’s IEP should clearly reflect the AT needed, describe the manner in which it will be used, and define the supports required for its use.
-Because appropriate AT devices and services can take various forms for students with broad ranges of academic and functional needs, team members need to understand the various options for thoughtfully consider and include AT in the IEP document.
+Because appropriate AT devices and services can take various forms for students with broad ranges of academic and functional needs, team members need to understand the various options for thoughtfully considering and including AT in the IEP document.

 Regardless of where in the IEP AT appears, the IEP document should clearly reflect the AT needed, describe the manner in which it will be used, and state the supports required.